lmanul/424/index.md

 ### Section 8.
 Voting.

 The Owner or Owners of each Unit, or some person designated by such Owner or Owners to act as proxy on his or their behalf and who need not be an Owner, shall be entitled to cast the votes appurtenant to such Unit at all meetings of Unit Owners.
 The designation of any such proxy shall be made in writing to the Secretary, and shall be revocable at any time by written notice to the Secretary by the Owner or Owners so designating.
 Any or all of such Owners may be present at any meeting of the Unit Owners.
 The Owners of each Unit if the Sponsor or its designee shall then own one or more Units) shall been titled to cast one vote for each .0001% of interest in the Common Elements attributable to the Unit or Units owned by them on all matters put to a vote at all meetings of unit Owners; except that, when voting for the election of members of the Board — of.
-Managers,each:-Unit Owner: (i) shall be entitled to one vote for each .0001% of Common Interest attributable to his Unit per member to be elected, and (ii) shall not have the right to cumulate his votes in favor of any one or more members to be elected.
+Managers,each Unit Owner: (i) shall be entitled to one vote for each .0001% of Common Interest attributable to his Unit per member to be elected, and (ii) shall not have the right to cumulate his votes in favor of any one or more members to be elected.
 If Units are owned by more than one person as joint tenants, tenants by the entirety or as tenants in common or by a partnership, corporation or other entity, the persons owning said Unit shall agree among themselves and cast the votes for their Unit.
 A fiduciary shall be the voting member with respect to any Unit in a fiduciary capacity.
-Any Onit or Units owned by the Board of Managers or its designee shall not be entitled to vote.
+Any Unit or Units owned by the Board of Managers or its designee shall not be entitled to vote.

 ### Section 9.
 Majority of Unit Owners.